 While some online giants might build their stores from scratch, these days, most ecommerce solutions are based on a handful of off-the-shelf tools.
 We’ll look at some of the most popular a little later.

-What’s important to understand in the meantime is that these tools make setting up a killer ecommerce store accessible for businesses of all sizes.
+What’s important to understand is that these tools make setting up a killer ecommerce store accessible for businesses of all sizes.

 This is a huge mistake.

 The truth is that modern ecommerce solutions are cheap and easy to use.
-In this article, we’re going to look at how to choose the perfect ecommerce solution for you.
+In this article, we will look at how to choose the perfect ecommerce solution for you.

 The Goal of Ecommerce